PlayeRom/flightgear-addon-framework/README.md

 Copy the contents of this framework's `/framework/addon-main.nas` file and paste it into your add-on's `/addon-main.nas` file and make the following modifications:

-1. Replace the entry `io.include('nasal/App.nas');` with `io.include('framework/nasal/App.nas');`.
+1. Replace the entry `io.include('nasal/Application.nas');` with `io.include('framework/nasal/Application.nas');`.
 2. In the `.gitignore` file, add a line with the `.env` entry.

-## Hooks
+## Application Hooks

-Now your `/addon-main.nas` file (your add-on's, not the framework's) should contain a `Hooks` hash with the functions to fill in.
-Each function in `Hooks` is optional, and if you don't need one, you can remove it entirely.
+Now your `/addon-main.nas` file (your add-on's, not the framework's) should contain a `main` function where is using `Application` class with some hooks functions to fill in.
+Each hook function is optional, and if you don't need one, you can remove it entirely.
 If necessary, the `/framework/addon-main.nas` file will contain the entire template from which you can copy.

-1. `filesExcludedFromLoading` ─ here you can specify vector as a list of Nasal files to be excluded from loading (by default the framework automatically loads almost everything).
+1. `hookFilesExcludedFromLoading` ─ here you can specify vector as a list of Nasal files to be excluded from loading (by default the framework automatically loads almost everything).
 Files must be specified with a path relative to the add-on's root directory and must start with `/` (where `/` represents the add-on's root directory).
 This can be useful if you don't use a certain Nasal file, but you also don't want to remove it from your project.

-2. `onInit` ─ this function will be called by the framework upon initialization.
+2. `hookOnInit` ─ this function will be called by the framework upon initialization.
 Here, you can instantiate your objects, but not those related to Canvas.
 This could be, for example, some logic in your add-on.

-3. `onInitCanvas` ─ this function will be called by the framework when it's time to initialize the Canvas objects ─ this will happen 3 seconds after `onInit()`.
+3. `hookOnInitCanvas` ─ this function will be called by the framework when it's time to initialize the Canvas objects ─ this will happen 3 seconds after `hookOnInit()`.
 Here you can instantiate your windows in Canvas.

-4. `onUninit` ─ this function will be called by the framework when the add-on is restarted.
-This should only happen during add-on development.
-During normal use of the add-on, the user should not be able to restart the add-on.

-5. `excludedMenuNamesForEnabled` ─ a very specific function to keep the given menu items disabled after loading the Canvas (see [Deferring Canvas loading](#deferring-canvas-loading)).
+4. `hookExcludedMenuNamesForEnabled` ─ a very specific function to keep the given menu items disabled after loading the Canvas (see [Deferring Canvas loading](#deferring-canvas-loading)).

 ## Reload add-on and `.env` file